hscrocha/CodeClonesActivity/README.md

 # Credits

-This guide was conceptualized and originally written by **Prof. Henrique Rocha** at the Loyola University Maryland, in Nov/2022.
+This guide was conceptualized and written by **Prof. Henrique Rocha** at the Loyola University Maryland, in Nov/2022.
 This guide was based on a Code Duplication lecture adapted from the University of Antwerp, Software Reengineering course.